 Instructors must make reasonable accommodations for students with identified physical, mental, and/or learning disabilities under the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
-Additional details are available on the Student Disability Services website.
+However, it is the student's responsibility to request accommodations in advance of the course starting as Student Disability Services (SDS) accommodations are not applied retroactively and can take 2-3 weeks for review once all documentation is received.